 However, you should leverage Facebook, Snapchat or Instagram to find the Big Fish on the wall!
 What do I mean by that?
 I started in software sales 20 years ago, and in the old days we used to walk into our prospects office and the first thing we’d look for were pictures.
 Pictures of the big fish on the wall, kids, spouse, etc. Why?
 For no other reason than to take the first 10-15 min of the hour-long meeting to build personal rapport and a relationship.

 Given that most times we don’t even meet with clients and prospects in their personal office (thanks to corporate America reducing workspace and implementing “work from home”), leveraging Facebook, Snapchat or Instagram for personal pictures will help you find the “big fish”.

 Maintain Your Sales Etiquette Avoiding Clickbait

-In content marketing, there’s this thing called clickbait, which is defined as “internet content, especially that of a sensational or provocative nature, whose main purpose is to attract attention and draw visitors to a certain web page.”
+In content marketing, whether B2B marketing or B2C marketing, there’s this thing called clickbait, which is defined as “internet content, especially that of a sensational or provocative nature, whose main purpose is to attract attention and draw visitors to a certain web page.”
 Clickbait gives you a bad rap, mostly because, as a rule, it overpromises and under-delivers.

 A great example of this in sales is starting a note with a subject line that says “RE: Interesting Topic.”
 What do we hope?
 The prospect will open the email because they assumed the “RE:” meant you both were already engaged in a conversation, this is really bad for your sales etiquette.